-Section 67.
+Section 7.
 Request for Renewal of Discharge Authorization

 Discharge Authorizations issued pursuant to this Ordinance shall be valid for a period not exceeding five years.
-Not less than 90 days prior to the expiration date of a dDischarge authorization issued by the District, the person to whom said ~~discharge~~ Authorization was issued shall submit to the District, on a Discharge Authorization Request form supplied by the District, a request for renewal of the ~~discharge~~ Authorization.
-Any person who submits a completed and certified request for renewal, in a timely manner as provided herein, shall be granted an extension of the termination date of their Discharge Authorization, until such time as the District issues serves the person pursuant to Article IX, Section 2 of this Ordinance with a written determination with regard to such person's request for renewal of the Discharge Authorization.
+Not less than 90 days prior to the expiration date of a Discharge Authorization issued by the District, the person to whom said Discharge Authorization was issued shall submit to the District, on a Discharge Authorization Request form supplied by the District, a request for renewal of the Discharge Authorization.
+Any person who submits a completed and certified request for renewal, in a timely manner as provided herein, shall be granted an extension of the termination date of their Discharge Authorization, until such time as the District serves the person pursuant to Article IX, Section 2 of this Ordinance with a written determination with regard to such person's request for renewal of the Discharge Authorization.

-Any person whose request for renewal of a Discharge Authorization has been denied may seek review of such denial by requesting a conference with the Director of Monitoring and Research pursuant to Article VI, Section 7 as provided in Appendix D, Section 5 of this Ordinance.
+Any person whose request for renewal of a Discharge Authorization has been denied may seek review of such denial by requesting a conference with the Director of Monitoring and Research pursuant to Article VI, Section 7 of this Ordinance.
 During the period of review of any denial of a request for renewal of an existing Discharge Authorization, the person may continue to cause or allow the discharge of process wastewater into the sewerage system under the jurisdiction of the District only in conformance with the terms and conditions of the Discharge Authorization previously issued to said person and this Ordinance, but shall discontinue such discharge immediately upon entry of a final administrative decision, as approved by the District's Board of Commissioners, denying the appeal should the appeal be denied.

-In addition to the provisions for administrative and legal proceedings contained in Article VI and Article VII of this Ordinance, whenever the Executive Director or the Executive Director's designee determines that a person to whom a Discharge Authorization has been issued has failed to comply with any provision of the person's existing Discharge Authorization, any provision of this Ordinance, or any federal categorical pretreatment regulations; has failed to comply with an Order of the Board issued pursuant to this Ordinance; has failed to comply with a substantive Order of the Court issued in litigation initiated by the District, the Office of the State's Attorney or the United States Attorney, against such person for noncompliance with this Ordinance; has failed to promptly pay all civil penalties, late filing fees or other costs assessed against such person in any action taken by the District; or has failed to pay all User Charges owed to the District by such person, the Director of Monitoring and Research may deny renewal of such person's Discharge Authorization, except that actions subject to a pending and properly filed appeal taken pursuant to the provisions set forth in this Ordinance, the Procedural Rules Governing the Show Cause Proceedings, Assessment of Civil Penalties, and Issuance of Orders Under and Petition for Administrative Hearing Proceedings Brought Pursuant to the Sewage and Waste Control Ordinance of the Metropolitan Water Reclamation District of Greater Chicago, or the User Charge Ordinance, shall not be considered sufficient cause for the District to deny renewal of such person's Discharge Authorization until said appeal has been finally resolved by the District, entry of a final administrative decision, as approved by the District's Board of Commissioners, denying the appeal should the appeal be denied.
+In addition to the provisions for administrative and legal proceedings contained in Article VI and Article VII of this Ordinance, whenever the Executive Director or the Executive Director's designee determines that a person to whom a Discharge Authorization has been issued has failed to comply with any provision of the person's existing Discharge Authorization, any provision of this Ordinance, or any federal categorical pretreatment regulations; has failed to comply with an Order of the Board issued pursuant to this Ordinance; has failed to comply with a substantive Order of the Court issued in litigation initiated by the District, the Office of the State's Attorney or the United States Attorney, against such person for noncompliance with this Ordinance; has failed to promptly pay all civil penalties, late filing fees or other costs assessed against such person in any action taken by the District; or has failed to pay all User Charges owed to the District by such person, the Director of Monitoring and Research may deny renewal of such person's Discharge Authorization, except that actions subject to a pending and properly filed appeal taken pursuant to the provisions set forth in this Ordinance, the Procedural Rules Governing Show Cause Proceedings and Petition for Administrative Hearing Proceedings Brought Pursuant to the Sewage and Waste Control Ordinance of the Metropolitan Water Reclamation District of Greater Chicago, or the User Charge Ordinance, shall not be considered sufficient cause for the District to deny renewal of such person's Discharge Authorization until entry of a final administrative decision, as approved by the District's Board of Commissioners, denying the appeal should the appeal be denied.